-CoRPS (Center of Research on Psychology in Somatic diseases) is one of the Centers of Excellence at Tilburg University (TiU) and promotes and executes interdisciplinary research on the interface of medicine and psychology in the context of social processes relevant to health and disease.
+CoRPS (Center of Research on Psychological and Somatic disorders) is one of the Centers of Excellence at Tilburg University (TiU) and promotes and executes interdisciplinary research on the interface of medicine and psychology in the context of social processes relevant to health and disease.

 Tranzo is the scientific center for care and wellbeing of the Tilburg School of Social and Behavioral Sciences of Tilburg University.
 Tranzo wants to build a bridge between science and practice in the area of care and wellbeing.
 The objective is to promote an evidence-based approach by working in co-creation with practitioners to develop and exchange knowledge.